 A little backstory.
 Wednesday’s entry was complete fiction, but it was something of a tribute to my sister-in-law, Holly.
 (Don’t worry – again, this was fiction.
 My father-in-law’s health is fine.)
 Holly just spent the last long weekend hosting between fourteen and fifteen people, most of them actually sleeping at her house every night, and only four of them actually belonging to her on a regular basis.
 She somehow pulls together this amazing three-day-long family gathering every Christmas.
 Every.
 Single.
 Year.

-I remember the first year, watching the adult siblings, the three sisters and their brother interact.
-Watching the family protect careful peace between their divorced parents while making sure their Dad’s wife was also welcome.… Read the rest
+I remember the first year, watching the adult siblings, the three sisters and their brother interact.… Read the rest

 But still, I’m not adopted.
 Neither are my kids, so it took a little soul searching for me to realize why I cared as much about the adoption posts as I do about the bully posts.… Read the rest